By VISIT FLORIDA staff

 Found just over the Seven Mile Bridge, this 1,400-foot beach is perfect if you want to take a break from your drive along U.S. 1, watch the water and rub your toes in the sand.
 There are picnic shelters and restrooms are available.

 Located on Key West, this 56-acre park is a perfect place to learn about Civil War history.
-Today, the park boasts a beautiful beach, nature trails, snorkeling, fishing, guided tours, picnic areas, showers, scuba diving and restrooms.
+Today, the park boasts a pretty beach, nature trails, snorkeling, fishing, guided tours, picnic areas, showers, scuba diving and restrooms.
 It's also one the best places to watch a stunning Key West sunset.

-There are lots of beaches in Key West to choose from.
+There are lots of beautiful beaches in Key West to choose from.
 Smathers Beach is a 3,000-foot stretch of beach, one of Key West's longest.
 It features a variety of water sports rentals, providing you with more than you need for a fun day on the beach.
 There are also volleyball nets, picnic areas and restrooms.
 Early risers can view sunrises as spectacular as Key West's famed sunsets.
 South Beach is located just east of the official southernmost point in the continental United States.
-It features 200 feet of white sand and sparkling blue water, just steps from busy Duval Street.
+It features 200 feet of white sand beach and sparkling blue water, just steps from busy Duval Street.
 Rest Beach/C.B.
 Harvey Park is a beachfront park that features a picnic area and boardwalk.
 The shoreline is perfect for wading and shelling.
 Clarence S. Higgs Memorial Beach is set between White Street and Reynolds piers.
 It's a busy area with 300 feet of beach lining the Atlantic Ocean.

 This area lies 30 miles west of Key West and is accessible only by boat.
 The refuge is comprised mostly of mangrove islands; however, a few small beaches can be found.
 The waters around the islands and flats are prime locations for fishing, snorkeling and wildlife observation.